Master's in Psychology Courses

 PSY-790: Capstone in Psychology

 This capstone course integrates previous coursework and practical experience with a focus on contemporary issues in the student's chosen specialization in psychology.
-This course focuses on helping students produce a thesis or action research plan on their chosen subject as a culmination of their studies in this graduate program.
+This course focuses on helping students produce a research proposal on their chosen subject as a culmination of their studies in this graduate program.